LockTech/cerberus/README.md

 > As you can imagine, permissions which target specific objects may get tricky to localize.
 >
 > This is more a warning, the solution I've imagined is to not provide object-specific permissions to Cerberus, but to manage it at the application-level.
-> Keto's subject sets could be used to

 > If you happen to translate `en/common.json` and `en/permissions.json` for your own use, *please* consider submitting a PR to push that addition back to this repository :)